jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (d) precautions to be taken if building work is carried out over any existing drains or sewers or in close proximity to wells or water mains.

 ### 34 Issue of project information memorandum
-(1) A territorial authority must issue a project information memorandum within 20 working days after receiving an application under section 31(1)﻿(a) or section 32.
+(1) A territorial authority must issue a project information memorandum— (a) within 10 working days after receiving an application in relation to a non-consented small stand-alone dwelling; or (b) in any other case, within 20 working days after receiving an application under section 31(1)﻿(a) or 32.
-(2) However, if the territorial authority requires any information under section 33(1)﻿(b) or (c), the period specified in subsection (1) is suspended until it receives the information.
+(2) However, if the territorial authority requires any information under section 33(1)﻿(b) or (c), the relevant period specified in subsection (1) is suspended until it receives the information.
 (3) The territorial authority must issue the project information memorandum within 10 working days after receiving that information.
-(4) A territorial authority may, within the period specified in subsection (1) or, if applicable, in subsection (3), reissue a project information memorandum if the territorial authority—
+(4) A territorial authority may, within the relevant period specified in subsection (1) or, if applicable, in subsection (3), reissue a project information memorandum if the territorial authority—
   (a) considers, on reasonable grounds, that the project information memorandum contains an error or omission; or (b) receives information that affects the project information memorandum.
+(5) If a project information memorandum is issued for building work in connection with a non-consented small stand-alone dwelling on a particular site (the final site), no further project information memorandum is required just because the place where the dwelling is constructed is in a different location from the dwelling’s final site (for example, a dwelling that is constructed in a factory and then transported to the final site).

+### 34A Lapse of project information memorandum for non-consented small stand-alone dwelling
+A project information memorandum for building work in connection with a non-consented small stand-alone dwelling lapses and is of no effect if the building work to which it relates has not been completed within—
+  (a) 2 years after the date of issue of the project information memorandum; or (b) any further period that the territorial authority may allow.

 ### 35 Content of project information memorandum
-(1AA) A project information memorandum must be issued in the prescribed form (if any).
+(1AA) A project information memorandum must be issued in the appropriate prescribed form (if any) for building work in connection with a non-consented small stand-alone dwelling, or in a different prescribed form (if any), in the case of other proposed building work.
 (1) A project information memorandum must include—
   (a) information likely to be relevant to the proposed building work that identifies—
     (i) the heritage status of the building (if any); and